 This challenge for Buttervilla also presents a challenge for their customers like Watergate Bay Hotel, as we are committed to sourcing the best quality ingredients for our guests.
 The hotel uses Buttervilla tomatoes throughout our menus in The Beach Hut, The Living Space and Zacry's.

-Our favourite Buttervilla tomato dish comes from The Living Space; Cornish crab, heritage tomatoes and basil aioli showcases the best of the summer seasons produce.
+Our favourite Buttervilla tomato dish comes from The Living Space; Cornish crab, heritage tomatoes and basil aioli showcase the best of the summer seasons produce.
 Here’s our recipe so that you can make it at home – Cornish crab and Heritage tomato recipe

 Rob has just received news that Buttervilla has won the second prize “Passion Turned Profession” of € 2000 by Italian organisation La Secondaluna for Life Long Passions in Europe.
 What an honour to be recognised by Italians who grow some of the finest tasting produce in Europe.